Billionaire Profile

 Early Life

-Ernesto Silvio Maurizio Bertarelli was born in Rome, Italy, on September 22, 1965.
-His family relocated to Switzerland in 1977 due to the political climate in Italy.
-From a young age, Bertarelli was exposed to the pharmaceutical industry through his family.
-He attended Babson College, graduating in 1989 with a degree emphasizing entrepreneurship.
-He then pursued an MBA at Harvard Business School, which he completed in 1993.
+Ernesto Bertarelli was born in Rome, Italy, on September 22, 1965.
+His family moved to Switzerland in 1977.
+He graduated from Babson College in 1989 with a degree in business administration and earned an MBA from Harvard Business School in 1993.

 Rise to Success